US gives protections to rare Midwest bird as prairie suffers

 The lesser prairie chicken's range covers a portion of the oil-rich Permian Basin along the New Mexico-Texas state line and extends into parts of Colorado, Oklahoma and Kansas.
 The habitat of the bird, a type of grouse, has diminished across about 90% of its historical range, officials said.

-"The lesser prairie-chicken’s decline is a sign our native grasslands and prairies are in peril,” said U.S. Fish and Wildlife Service Southwest Regional Director Amy Lueders.
+"The lesser prairie-chicken’s decline is a sign our native grasslands and prairies are in peril,” said Amy Lueders, Southwest regional director at the U.S. Fish and Wildlife Service.

-The crow-sized, terrestrial birds are known for spring courtship rituals that include flamboyant dances by the males as they make a cacophony of clucking, cackling and booming sounds.
-They were once thought to number in the millions.
-Now, surveys show, the five-year average population across the entire range hovers around 30,000 birds.
+The crow-size, terrestrial birds are known for spring courtship rituals that include flamboyant dances by the males as they make a cacophony of clucking, cackling and booming sounds.
+They were once thought to number in the millions, but now, surveys show, the five-year average population across the entire range hovers around 30,000.

-Environmentalists had sought stronger federal protections for decades.
+Environmentalists have sought stronger federal protections for decades.
 They consider the species severely at risk due to oil and gas development, livestock grazing, farming and the building of roads and power lines.

 Landowners and the oil and gas industry say they have had success with voluntary conservation programs aimed at protecting habitat and boosting the bird’s numbers.

-The federal government in 2014 classified the bird as a threatened species, but was forced to reverse that move two years later following court rulings that determined the agency didn't properly consider the voluntary conservation efforts.
+The federal government in 2014 classified the bird as a threatened species, but was forced to reverse that two years later after court rulings determined the agency didn't properly consider the voluntary conservation efforts.

-Landowners and oil companies already participating in the voluntary conservation programs won’t be affected by Thursday's decision because they have been taking steps to protect habitat, officials have said.
+Landowners and oil companies already participating in such programs won’t be affected by Thursday's decision because they have been taking steps to protect habitat, officials have said.
 It prevents activities that result in the loss or degradation of existing habitat.

 More than 9,375 square miles (24,280 square kilometers) were covered by conservation agreements as of last spring.